FoxGhost/Hardhat-Examples/v3/FoxGhostToken-viem/README.md

 ## Project Overview

-This example uses a ERC-20 and some basic operations on it:
+This example uses an ERC-20 and some basic operations on it:

+- A Hardhat configuration file.✅
-- Deploy through Ignite module ✅.
+- Deploy through Ignite module.✅
-- Foundry-compatible Solidity unit tests 🔜.
+- Foundry-compatible Solidity unit tests.🔜
-- TypeScript integration tests using [`node:test`](nodejs.org/api/test.html), the new Node.js native test runner, and [`viem`](https://viem.sh/) ✅, not with fixtures 🔜.
+- TypeScript integration tests using [`node:test`](https://nodejs.org/api/test.html), the new Node.js native test runner, and [`viem`](https://viem.sh/).✅
-- Examples demonstrating how to connect to different types of networks, including locally simulating OP mainnet.
-It works only with viem know networks ❌.
+- Examples demonstrating how to connect to different types of networks, including locally simulating OP mainnet, and a custom network.✅

 ## Usage